Cinara Aphids on Christmas Trees in North Carolina

 Always carry flagging tape in the field to mark aphid-infested trees.
 Whenever aphids are observed, flag that tree, and examine adjacent trees to determine the extent of the infestation.
 Train all Christmas farmworkers to recognize what Cinara aphids look like, and encourage everyone working in your trees to mark infested trees.
 If aphid colonies are observed in the spring or summer, they will most likely be gone by fall, making an insecticide application unnecessary.
 However, be sure to keep an eye on the colonies, checking them once a month to determine if they are expanding or not.
 In most instances, Cinara aphids will disappear from a field in a few weeks or months and not be found again.
 It is possible that the aphids may inhabit a field for a year or more, making insecticide applications necessary if trees are to be harvested.

 To look specifically for aphids in go-to-market trees, scout fields in September and October for aphids.
 Walk through trees in a random pattern, looking for aphids on the terminals and trunks and for wasp activity.
 Wasps and yellow jackets are attracted to the honeydew excreted by the aphids.
-If they are observed flying around foliage, look closer to determine if aphids are present.
+If they are observed flying around foliage or back into the canopy, look closer to determine if aphids are present.
 Beat the foliage lower in the canopy over a beater board to dislodge aphids.

 Even with careful scouting, Cinara aphids can still be missed.
 The final strategy for finding Cinara aphids is to be on the lookout for them during harvest.
 Train all employees harvesting trees what Cinara aphids look like.
 Also, tell employees to look for aphids if they find any purple stains on their hands or gloves while handling trees.
 Cinara aphids when squashed will leave a purple stain similar to pokeberries.
 If these stains are found, look closer on trees for aphids.